petedigipulse/tagging-categories/README.md

 ###Many To Many Relationships

+###Tag Model
+Before we get into things lets create a tag model with name as the attribute 'rails g model tag name:string'

 A many to many relationship can be represented by an associaion in Rails in the following ways.

 1. Use of a **has_and_belongs_to_many** (habtm) association.
 This creates a join table in the database, but doesn't create the model for the join.
 In other words you can't create attributes in the join or validations.